 - 3/4 teaspoon ground cinnamon

 - 1 tablespoon raw honey, or more to taste

-- 1/4 cup coconut butter, softened but not hot (place it in a bowl of warm water, or briefly in a warm oven)
+- 1/4 cup coconut butter, softened but not hot (place it briefly in a warm oven)

-- a tiny bit of lukewarm water if necessary
+- 1 tablespoon lukewarm water water if necessary to blend

 - 2 large eggs

 - 3 tablespoons olive oil or melted coconut oil

 - 1/4 teaspoon unprocessed salt

 - 1 cup raw buckwheat groats, soaked 8 - 20 hours or overnight, and very well drained

 - 1 tablespoon olive or coconut oil for cooking pancakes